chc-tw/Data-Analytics-Project-Based-Tutorial/README.md

 streamlit run app.py
 ```

-3. Open your browser and navigate to `http://localhost:8501`

-4. Enter your Spotify access token when prompted
+3. Enter your Spotify access token when prompted

-5. Input up to 5 songs with their respective artists
+4. Input up to 5 songs with their respective artists

-6. Click "Get Recommendations" to receive personalized song suggestions
+5. Click "Get Recommendations" to receive personalized song suggestions

 ## How It Works